-The practice had infection control procedures which reflected published guidance.
+Overall, the practice had infection control procedures which reflected published guidance.
 The practice had appointed an infection prevention and control lead to oversee and maintain standards.
+We discussed the importance of ensuring materials are used in accordance with manufacturer's instructions, for example the solution used for manually scrubbing instruments.

 The practice had procedures to reduce the risk of Legionella, or other bacteria, developing in water systems, in line with a risk assessment.
+The practice had appointed a legionella lead to oversee legionella management and water quality standards.